Updated: January 6, 2022 (Reporting Positive Staff and Student Cases; COVID-19 Case Notifications and Online Dashboard; Isolation & Quarantining)

 In-Person Learning for the 2021-22 School Year

-The District will welcome back all students to full school days, five days a week.
+The District has welcomed back all students to full school days, five days a week.

 Face Mask Exemptions

-Students: Unvaccinated students may be exempt from wearing a mask if:
+Students: Students may be exempt from wearing a mask if:

 - The student is unable to remove the face covering without assistance